HullUni-bioinformatics/Li_et_al_2019_eDNA_fish_monitoring/README.md

 # Li_et_al_2018_eDNA_fish_monitoring

-Data processing workflow and supplementary data for Li et al. 2018 - Development  of  an  eDNA  method  for  monitoring  lake  fish  communities.
+Data processing workflow and supplementary data for Li et al. 2018 - Development of an environmental DNA method for monitoring fish communities: ground truthing in diverse lakes with characterised fish faunas

 Release 1.0 of this repository has been archived: